thetizzo/git-cop/README.md

 - Use a [Git rebase workflow](http://www.bitsnbites.eu/a-tidy-linear-git-history) instead of a Git merge workflow.
-- Use `git commit --fixup` when fixing a previous commit, addressing code review feedback, etc., and don't need to modifiy the original commit message.
+- Use `git commit --fixup` when fixing a previous commit, addressing code review feedback, etc., and don't need to modify the original commit message.
-- Use `git commit --squash` when fixing a previous commit, addressing code review feedback, etc., and want to combine multiple commit messages into a single commit message. *Avoid using squash to blindly combine multiple commit messages without editing them into a single, coherant message.*
+- Use `git commit --squash` when fixing a previous commit, addressing code review feedback, etc., and want to combine multiple commit messages into a single commit message. *Avoid using squash to blindly combine multiple commit messages without editing them into a single, coherent message.*
 - Use `git rebase --interactive` when cleaning up commit history, order, messages, etc. This should be done prior to submitting a code review or when code review feedback has been addressed and you are ready to rebase onto `master`.